Pediatrician serving Whittier

 I am board-certified in pediatrics and neonatology, completed my fellowship at UCLA, and have been recognized with the Patient's Choice Award and named one of America's Best Doctors.
 None of that matters if you do not leave the call with something useful.
 My job is to send you back into your week with a clearer head and one or two specific things to try.

-Online consultations are a practical fit for Whittier parents, especially those balancing work, school pickups, and aging parents.
+The free scripts and weekly videos are a practical fit for Whittier parents, especially those balancing work, school pickups, and aging parents.
 No drive across town.
 No taking time off.
 Thirty minutes from your home, scheduled around your week.

 Schools and neighborhoods we hear from